-Orthotic Care Services recently sponsored Capernaum's Got Talent! show!
+Orthotic Care Services sponsored Capernaum's Got Talent! in the past.
 Capernaum works closely with Orthotic Care Services.
-Scott Hinshon (owner) comes to our clinics and gives our children and families the utmost of care, not to mention beautifully designed and effective orthotics!
+Scott Hinshon (owner) comes to our clinics and gives our children and families the utmost of care, not to mention beautifully-designed and effective orthotics!

 Scott practiced as a Certified Orthotist for years prior to owning Orthotic Care Services.
 Instead of simply filling prescriptions, Scott asked questions to create the best outcome for patients.
 This involved thinking outside of the box and drawing on his knowledge from working with thousands of patients.